timmyjose-projects/lox.vim/README.md

    ```

-(Note: In case this doesn't work, try regenerating the tags for help files by running `:helptags doc`).
+(Note: In case this doesn't work, try regenerating the tags for help files by running `:helptags ALL`, ignoreing any errors).

 # LICENCE